Archisman-Mridha/terraform-aws-self-managed-k8s/README.md

 It takes a list of availability zones (AZs) from the user and creates a public subnet in each AZ.
 A master node is bootstrapped in the first subnet.
 Then, a worker node is bootstrapped in each of the public subnets.
 It uses **Kubeadm** behind the scenes, to bootstrap the Kubernetes cluster.

-The module creates an **outputs** folder.
+Inside the module, an **outputs** folder is generated.
 The outputs folder contains -

 - **kubeconfig.yaml** file.
 - **kubeadm-join.sh** script which contains the kubeadm join command.